August 2021 update

 On 28th June, the EU formally granted the UK adequacy status – just before the end of the bridging period.
 This is good news for UK businesses who receive data from the EU, as this means they will not need to put additional safeguards in place when receiving personal data from the EU.
 When it comes to transferring data from the UK to the EU, the same also applies for now, as the UK has already recognised EU states as “adequate” following Brexit.

 The adequacy decision will expire after four years whereupon it would be reviewed – which could be an issue if some of the data protection changes mooted by the government this year find their way onto the statute book.
-We’ll have to what and see on that, but for now, EU to UK data flows can continue without additional safeguards.
+We’ll have to wait and see on that, but for now, EU to UK data flows can continue without additional safeguards.

 New guidance for Standard Contractual Clauses from Europe to third countries